Persata/plaits/docs.md

 # Group Introduction
 Plaits is a form creation, validation and rendering library for Node.js.

-It supports both synchronous and asynchronous validation (via [Promises](https://github.com/petkaantonov/bluebird/)), and comes with many built-in validators which are provided by the excellent [validator.js library](https://github.com/chriso/validator.js).
+It supports both synchronous and asynchronous validation (via [Promises](https://github.com/petkaantonov/bluebird/)), and comes with many built-in validators, many of which are provided by the excellent [validator.js library](https://github.com/chriso/validator.js).

 It is intended for use with [Express](http://expressjs.com/), but can be used with other libraries and frameworks too.

+Plaits is inspired by the form validation features found in frameworks such as [.NET MVC](http://www.asp.net/mvc/mvc4), and thanks goes to the great work done on the [Bookshelf ORM](https://github.com/tgriesser/bookshelf) for additional inspiration and helping with some underlying code principles.

-Source is available on [GitHub](https://github.com/Persata/plaits), and comes with a large suite of [unit tests](https://travis-ci.org/Persata/plaits).
+The source is available on [GitHub](https://github.com/Persata/plaits), and it comes with a large suite of [unit tests](https://travis-ci.org/Persata/plaits).

 # Group Latest Release - 0.1.0
 Build Status - [![Build Status](https://travis-ci.org/Persata/plaits.svg)](https://travis-ci.org/Persata/plaits)